sisby-folk/surveyor/README.md

 #### Live Updates

-You should also tune into the `ChunkAdded`, `StructureAdded`, `LandmarkAdded`, and `LandmarkRemoved` events, which will fire whenever the world summary changes.
-Ensure that your handler for `ChunkAdded` is non-blocking (reuse the queue).
+You should also tune into the `TerrainUpdated`, `StructuresAdded`, `LandmarksAdded`, and `LandmarksRemoved` events, which will fire whenever the world summary changes.

 #### Examples